townmath/cisp400-reader/docs/_sources/class-III-design/interfaces.rst.txt

      // it can optionally be customized by a derived class }

-We now have a generic framework for making all kinds of drinks, assuming they follow this basic recipe: coffee, tea, etc.

-It may be surprising that private virtuals can be overridden, let alone are valid.
+It may be surprising that private virtual functions can be overridden, let alone are valid.
 You have likely been taught that private members in a base class are not accessible in classes derived from it, which is correct.